Leveraging Spatial Context for Positive Pair Sampling in Histopathology Image Representation Learning: Experiments and Results

 \subsection{Linear Probing Evaluation}

-To further evaluate the quality of the learned representations, we conducted linear probing using both ResNet-18 and ViT-Tiny backbones.
-As shown in Table~\ref{tab:linear_probing_results}, incorporating spatially contextual positive pairs (\textit{Context($1$)}) consistently improves performance over standard SSL across most datasets and methods.
+To further evaluate patch-level representation quality, we conducted linear probing using both ResNet-18 and ViT-Tiny backbones (Table~\ref{tab:linear_probing_results}).
+The results show that incorporating spatially contextual positives (\textit{Context(1)}) consistently improves performance over standard SSL across most datasets and methods.
+Notably, our approach nearly closes the gap with supervised training and, in some cases (e.g., BYOL and VICReg on Colon), surpasses it.

-In the Stomach and Colon datasets, contextual pairing improves AUROC and accuracy in nearly all cases, especially for \textit{BYOL} and \textit{VICReg}, which benefit from the spatial coherence in tissue morphology.
-Notably, BYOL on Colon improves from 0.861 to 0.885 in accuracy and from 0.950 to 0.963 in AUROC.
-Similar trends are observed in VICReg and DINOv2.
-For the Camelyon16 (Breast) dataset, improvements are more modest and less consistent.
-In some cases, such as \textit{BT}, contextual sampling slightly reduces performance, suggesting that local morphological context may be less discriminative in this dataset, possibly due to higher heterogeneity in slide content or smaller ROI areas.

-Across all datasets, standard SSL representations perform worse than both the supervised baseline and our contextual method, reinforcing that augmentation-based invariance alone may be insufficient for modeling histopathology structures.
-Importantly, contextual SSL nearly closes the gap with fully supervised training and, in some cases (e.g., BYOL and VICReg on Colon), outperforms the supervised ResNet-18 model.

-Finally, ViT-Tiny models (DINOv2 rows) exhibit notable improvements with contextual pairing (e.g., from 0.797 to 0.858 accuracy on Breast), indicating that transformer-based encoders can also benefit from spatial coherence, though they remain more sensitive to context quality.